 However, it’s one of those funny paint colors that can change color depending on the light – sometimes it leans more gray, and sometimes it looks quite beige.

-Agreebable Gray is a popular great choice for a living rooms and kitchens, and as a whole-house color.
+Agreeable Gray is a popular choice for living rooms and kitchens, and as a whole-house color.

 Wind’s Breath by Benjamin Moore

 I first saw Wind’s Breath in my friend’s bedroom and instantly fell in love with its warmth and softness.
 Paired with white trim, it’s the fresh modern version of a traditional beige.
 This will be a paint color that becomes very popular for 2023.